hesrami/spafox/README.md

 | Multi-target batch mode with master report | ✅ | — | — |
 | Built-in HTML report | ✅ | — | — |

-Worth being upfront about the trade-off: jsluice's tree-sitter approach understands JS structure, so it can match values by how they're *used* rather than just how they look, which generally means fewer false positives than a regex engine like SPAFox's or jsleak's.
-SPAFox's edge is the live-crawl + SPA-specific detection, not raw match precision.
+The trade off here for comparison if you're interested in that sorta thing: jsluice's tree-sitter approach understands JS structure, so it can match values by how they're *used* rather than just how they look (aka regex), which generally means fewer false positives than a regex engine like SPAFox's or jsleak's.
+SPAFox's main pros is the live-crawl + SPA-specific detection, not raw match precision.

 ## Limitations